Conduit

 I gasped.

-There was my roommate, my friend of seven or eight years, whatever it was, stand in the softly falling snow, in the silver light of the moon, in the middle of winter.
+There was my roommate, my friend of seven or eight years, whatever it was, standing in the softly falling snow, in the silver light of the moon, in the middle of winter.
 Naked.
 Completely, utterly, totally nude.

 I was warm, but I sure wasn't that warm.
 Tempest didn't seem to be the least bit uncomfortable, either physically with the cold or emotionally with just... being naked in front of me.
 I could see all her tattoos in the moonlight: the spiky, dragon-serpent-inspired figure at her collar; the geometric bands over her arms; the wing-like design just above her perfectly-shaved pussy.